 HMAS Sydney II Memorial

 HMAS Sydney II was the only Australian ship that lost its entire crew in an attack during WWII.
-The memorial is up on a hill and seen from much of the town.
+The memorial is up on a hill that looks out over the Australian coast and is seen from much of the town.
 Its most prominent feature is the Dome of Souls with 645 birds, one for each crew member who died.
 The design has each bird touching two others for friendship.

 - Volunteers are available daily at the memorial and offer fascinating free tours.